wangonya/wangonya.com/content/blog/pydantic-validators-raise.md

 Again, an `IndexError` was raised on `set_start_date`.
 It's like my check on `update_date_format` was completely ignored.
 I even put a breakpoint on the line to make sure it was being hit.
 It was.

-And then it hit me.
-Validation errrors aren't raised immediately.
+Apparently, validation errrors aren't raised immediately.
 They're collected and returned all at once in the response.

 Despite seeing this countless times in `422` responses, I hadn't ever thought about it.
 It made perfect sense.
 You don't want to return one error at a time as an API response.
 It's much better to return a response detailing everything that's wrong with the payload.